THE BIG PICTURE ON DISTRIBUTION STRATEGY

 3. Hybrid - both company-owned & 3rd party

 Direct distribution is about company-owned channels, which could include a company's website, contact center, sales team, retail, and office locations.
-Indirect distribution is about intermediaries such as distributors, agents, brokers, online-only and omnichannel retailers, value-added resellers, partners and franchisees.
+Indirect distribution is about intermediaries such as distributors, agents, brokers, online-only and omnichannel retailers, value-added resellers, partners, and franchisees.
 Hybrid distribution utilizes both direct and indirect channels.

 1. Going Direct - Customer Experience & Economics

 More and more companies are moving from indirect distribution to direct or hybrid distribution.
-These companies want to lower costs and pricing by compressing the value chain, while owning the customer experience and relationship.
+These companies want to lower costs and pricing by compressing the value chain while owning the customer experience and relationship.

 Companies with direct distribution remove an often expensive intermediary from the value chain.
-Much of traditional retail uses keystone pricing (100% markup, $10 factory cost translates to $20 wholesale, which translates to $40 retail).
+Much of traditional retail utilizes keystone pricing (100% markup, $10 factory cost translates to $20 wholesale, which translates to $40 retail).
 By going direct, a company can take that $10 product and price it at $25 or $30, while making much more in gross margin.
-The first retail direct distribution innovators were back in the 70s with the likes of The Gap, Victoria Secret, and other vertically integrated retailers.
-Today companies like Anker (power packs) and Vice (golf balls) that are utilizing direct and low-capital, low-cost online channels to disrupt their markets.
+The first retail direct distribution innovators were back in the 70s with the likes of The Gap, Victoria's Secret, and other vertically integrated retailers.
+Today companies like Anker (power packs) and Vice (golf balls) are utilizing direct and low-capital, low-cost online channels to disrupt their markets.